Towards impactful challenges: post-challenge paper, benchmarks and other dissemination actions: Introduction

-If winners are announced at the end of a competition, and everyone returns to their usual activity, even the best thought competition would have been useless.
-This chapter covers the various post-challenge activities necessary for the long-lasting impact of a challenge, some of which should be prepared already before the challenge.
+If winners are announced at the end of a competition, and everyone simply returns to their usual activity, even the best-conceived competition would have been of limited use.
+Indeed, many AI/ML challenges shine briefly and are then forgotten, leading to missed opportunities for long-term impact.
+This chapter discusses the various post-challenge activities necessary to ensure lasting effects from such events, some of which should be prepared even before the challenge starts.

-Four types of stakeholders play specific roles in a challenge: the organisers, the application domain experts, the AI/Machine Learning experts on techniques relevant to the problem posed, and the participants.
-The participants are diverse; they can be experts from the application domain or AI, students or seasoned data scientists.
-Input from all these people should be gathered and made available for posterity.
+AI/ML challenges have become increasingly popular over the last decade, engaging not only researchers but also enthusiasts and industry practitioners.
+According to the public data from platforms such as MLContests,\footnote{\url{https://mlcontests.com/}} which gathers information of challenges across platforms, thousands of competitions solving real-world or academia problems are hosted each year.
+Conferences like NeurIPS, and KDD have also introduced official competition tracks in recent years\footnote{\url{https://neurips.cc/Conferences/2024/CompetitionTrack}}\footnote{\url{https://kdd.org/kdd-cup}}, aiming to foster collaboration between experts and provide tangible benchmarks for new methodologies.
+Blog posts from conference organizers have explained their rationale for hosting more challenges, typically highlighting their value in addressing open problems, engaging communities, and producing state-of-the-art solutions\footnote{\url{https://blog.neurips.cc/2024/06/04/neurips-2024-competitions-announced/}}.

-This chapter is organised as follows: Sec.~\ref{sec6:introduction} is an introduction, Sec.~\ref{sec6:raw_output} details the raw output expected from a challenge, while Sec.~\ref{sec6:workshops} deals with post-challenge workshops and discussions.
-Sec~\ref{sec6:template} proposes a typical post-challenge template, and Sec~\ref{sec6:benchmark} indicates how to build long-lasting benchmarks before the conclusion Sec.~\ref{sec6:conclusion}.
+Four types of stakeholders typically play specific roles in a challenge: the \emph{organisers}, the \emph{application domain experts}, the \emph{AI/Machine Learning experts} on techniques relevant to the problem posed, and the \emph{participants}.
+Participants themselves come from diverse backgrounds---ranging from domain-specific experts and AI specialists to students and experienced data scientists---each contributing unique perspectives that enrich the challenge outcomes.
+Input from all these people should be gathered and made available for posterity so that the community can \textbf{build upon results and lessons}, \textbf{identify remaining gaps/research directions}, and \textbf{access new materials} (benchmarks, codes, tutorials) to further the state of the art.